 1) Cognition and learning: Cognitive science is yet to make headway in definitively explaining the concept of self, free-will and consciousness.
 However, given the manner in which prions adapt, and viruses make use of cellular mechanisms, it does beg the question of whether cognition has a more fundamental origin.
-Insects as small as ants have responded to the mirror test [18] and the function of mirror neurons controversially depict a fundamental mechanism of identification of self and associating it with similar concepts of the external world [55].
-Emotion is also related to cognition, and is tied to the limbic structures and the pre-frontal cortex of the brain [89] [52].
-When learning to speak, human children begin with phonological errors (remove few letters of the word or altering it into other letters).
-They go through a cooing stage with vocalization like "eh" or "heh" [57], then a holophrastic stage where they speak single words and answer questions, the telegraphic stage where the child expresses feelings in sentences and finally the multi-word stage.
+Insects as small as ants have responded to the mirror test [104], and the function of mirror neurons controversially depict a fundamental mechanism of identification of self and associating it with similar concepts of the external world [105].
+Emotion is also related to cognition, and is tied to the limbic structures and the pre-frontal cortex of the brain [106] [107].
+When learning to speak, human children begin with phonological errors (removing few letters of the word or altering it into other letters).
+They go through a cooing stage with vocalizations like "eh" or "heh" [108], then a holophrastic stage where they speak single words and answer questions, the telegraphic stage where the child expresses feelings in sentences and finally the multi-word stage.
 It is interesting to note how a child's imitation of words and actions are a generalized version of the actual word or action.
 This is a vital clue that the brain stores information by adding "low resolution" information repeatedly to finally achieve perfection.
 On the other hand, children kept in extreme social isolation or raised with animals during isolation, imitate animal behaviors.
 When brought out of isolation, they do exhibit the ability to learn via sign language or spoken language, which leads to the hypothesis that spoken language is innate to humans.
-They are also known to hoard items they like, form bonds with people they like, relate past events and link it with consequences and even introspect whether events were caused by their own doing, even if it was not.
-Examination of their brain activity also led to the conclusion that there is a difference between cognition and language acquisition [69].
-Intellectually disabled children perform worse than children without disabilities at theory-of-mind (ToM) tasks (understanding mental states of self and others) [102].
-Concepts of fluid intelligence, crystallized intelligence and Piaget's observations of four stages of cognitive development in children [103] also provide clues into the constitution of intelligence.
+They are also known to hoard items they like, form bonds with people they like, relate past events, link them with consequences and even introspect on whether events were caused by their own doing, even if it was not.
+Examination of their brain activity also led to the conclusion that there is a difference between cognition and language acquisition [109].
+Children without intellectual impairment, perform better at theory-of-mind (ToM) tasks (understanding mental states of self and others) [110].
+Concepts of fluid intelligence, crystallized intelligence and Piaget's observations of four stages of cognitive development in children [111] also offer clues about the constitution of intelligence.